JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/04-Free/02-Why-Use-the-Free-Monad/03-From-Either-to-Variant.md

 Variant (a :: first, b :: second, c :: third, d :: fourth, e :: last)
 -- Unfortunately, there is no equivalent "{}"-like syntax for variants
 ```
-The advantage of using the `Row`/`# Type` kind is that it makes our nested `Either` type "open" via row polymorphism.
+The advantage of using the row kinds via `# Type` is that it makes our nested `Either` type "open" via row polymorphism.
 Using `Record` as an example, we'll see that each of the three "prototype code" requirements from above can be achieved without refactoring!

 Looking at our requirements from before...
 1. Change the order of the types position: `Either first second` <=> `Either second first`